Splitting strategies for post-selection inference: Simulation study

 \subsection{Inference for selected coefficients}

-In this simulation, we consider the problem of constructing confidence intervals for the selected coefficients $\{\beta_i \colon i\in s\}$.
-Firstly, we show that a face-value approach, which reports the standard confidence intervals ignoring selection, undercovers coefficients with small effect size $\vert \beta_i \vert $, while the splitting techniques provide valid intervals.
+In this simulation we consider the problem of constructing confidence intervals for the selected coefficients $\{\beta_i \colon i\in s\}$.
+Firstly, we show that a face-value approach, which reports the standard confidence intervals ignoring selection, undercovers coefficients with small effect size $\vert \beta_i \vert $, while the information-splitting techniques provide valid intervals.
 This gives an illustration of the need to take selection into account in the inferential stage.
 Secondly, we compare the lengths of the intervals derived from the randomised procedure with respect to those obtained by data splitting.
 To avoid complications related to confidence interval construction in non-identifiable settings, we shall only consider here low-dimensional cases.

 Assume that $X$ has full rank and let $\hat\beta_i = e_i^T (X^TX)^{-1}X^TY$ be the ordinary least squares estimator of $\beta_i$.
 In a classical, non-selective setting, where the inferential goals are determined prior to the data collection, marginal inference for $\beta_i$ is based on the pivot $T_i = (\hat\beta_i - \beta_i)/\hat\sigma$, which follows a scaled $t$ distribution with $n - p$ degrees of freedom, where $\hat\sigma^2$ is the classical variance estimator.
 If, however, inference on a given $\beta_i$ is only provided for some data samples, $T_i$ is no longer pivotal, and the resulting confidence intervals can be miscalibrated.
 To exemplify this, we run the following simulation.
 We fixed $n = 200$, $p = 30$, true parameter $\beta = (1, -1, 0.5, -0.5, 0.2, -0.2, 0, 0, \ldots, 0)^T$, $\rho = 0, 0.5$, and $f = 1/2, 3/4$, and for each combination of $(\rho, f)$, we generated $5\times 10^3$ pairs $(Y, X)$.
 We then applied the selection algorithm to each dataset as in the previous sections and constructed classical equal-tailed confidence intervals based on $T_i$ for each selected coefficient, with a nominal coverage of $90\%$.
+Table \ref{TAB: COV11} contains the observed coverages of these intervals in the rows indicated by FV (face-value), averaged across coefficients with equal absolute effect.
+Clearly, the face-value intervals are unreliable when $\vert \beta_i\vert = 0$ or $0.2$, with actual coverages significantly lower than the nominal one in most cases.